mcanchela/Mushroom_Classification_Datasets/README.md

-Collection of Mushroom Images as Dataset for Machine Learning.
+Collection of Classified edible and poisonous Mushroom Images as Dataset for Machine Learning.